KidneyNutrition

 7. Natural Detoxification

-Case Study: A Patient’s Perspective (Owner of CareForKidney Blog: Divyanshu Malik)
+Case Study: My own Perspective (Owner of CareForKidney Blog: Divyanshu Malik)

 “I have been on dialysis since childhood, and one of my biggest struggles was controlling creatinine.
 After my dialysis sessions, my reports often showed: